 The Cooley-Jericho Community Forest is owned and managed by the Ammonoosuc Conservation Trust (ACT), the non-profit land conservancy serving New Hampshire’s North Country.
 ACT conserves land with ecological, community, historic, or scenic value, focusing especially on farmlands and working forests that are the foundation of the region’s economy and character.
 For more information visit the Ammonoosuc Conservation Trust website.

 Coming from the south, take Exit 38 off I-93 in Franconia.
 Turn left at the bottom of the ramp and then right onto Routes 116 and 18 north.
 Drive 0.5 miles through Franconia and turn left onto Route 117.
 Travel 3.2 miles on Route 117 to Sugar Hill and then turn left onto Pearl Lake Road.
 In 0.25 miles, turn left from Pearl Lake Road onto Hadley Road.
 Drive 1.7 miles on Hadley Road and turn left onto Dyke Road.
 In 0.2 miles, take your first right onto Jericho Road and then, in 0.3 miles, your first left onto Trumpet Round Road.
 The parking area for Cooley-Jericho Community Forest is located at the end of Trumpet Round Road.
-Walk past the gate and follow the road for about 0.1 miles to the trailhead kiosk.
+Follow the woods road at the southern end of the parking area for about 0.1 miles to the trailhead kiosk.

 There are also access points to the Cooley-Jericho Community Forest from Dyke Road in Sugar Hill, Jim Noyes Hill Road or Merrill Mountain Road in Landaff, and the end of the Jericho Road Trail in Easton, but the best access to the Community Forest is from the parking area at the end of Trumpet Round Road.